Directed by Bert I. Gordon

 There's no arguing it remains an aggressive Them! riff—in many respects it's just an identical movie (the sound design in particular is awfully familiar, even if it has more plot relevance here)—but it does trade in the eeriness of Them!'s prologue for something a little punchier, with a pair of necking teens not long for this world, out at a lover's lane in Ludlow, Illinois.
 Whatever it is that terrifies them from offscreen, all we know for now is that a little later a cop discovers the torn-up wreck of their car and the mysterious absence of bodies.
 And he's not long for this world, either.

 The next morning, we acquire a protagonist, or at least a co-lead, in the person of photojournalist Audrey Aimes (Peggie Castle), who's traveling through the Illinois countryside only to be met by a military roadblock on the outskirts of Ludlow.
 She sneaks around to have a look anyway, and is horrified to find the town destroyed.
 Taking a firm but cordial stance with the authorities, Aimes assumes the disaster must be some atomic cover-up, but she's surprised to discover that there's nothing radioactive anywhere near Ludlow except for a piddly Department of Agriculture research facility run by two scientists, entomologist Ed Wainwright (Peter Graves) and radiation-scarred deaf-mute botanist Frank Johnson (Than Wyenn).
-Lacking any better leads, she visits their installation and beholds their works, a radiological greenhouse that's given life to cornucopia of giant fruits and vegetables, which Wainwright promises could grow even bigger if they didn't limit their nutrients.
+Lacking any better leads, she visits their installation and beholds their works, a radiological greenhouse that's given life to a cornucopia of giant fruits and vegetables, which Wainwright promises could grow even bigger if they didn't limit their nutrients.
 He's briefly distracted, however, by a blight of snails, whereupon he notes how difficult it is to keep pests out of the lab.
 The movie's not about snails; perhaps this is unfortunate.
+But he mentions some grasshoppers.

-In fairness to Aimes and Wainwright, they don't know they're in a sci-fi movie.
-Naturally, it takes them a small while to piece together the clues: the lack of any bodies and the vegetation removed by the root; the signs that while all the people in Ludlow have vanished, they fired their weapons at some unknown enemy; the curious collapse of a grain silo some days earlier, that looks more like it was pushed apart from inside; and, particularly, the extremely subtle indications that the gigantic screeching mutant locust that eats the deaf guy just might have something to do with Wainwright's radioactive super-food.
+In fairness to Aimes and Wainwright, they don't know they're in a sci-fi movie, so it takes them a small while to piece together the clues: the lack of any bodies and the vegetation removed by the root; the signs that while all the people in Ludlow have vanished, they fired their weapons at some unknown enemy; the curious collapse of a grain silo some days earlier, that looks more like it was pushed apart from inside; and, particularly, the extremely subtle indications that the gigantic screeching mutant locust that eats the deaf guy just might have something to do with Wainwright's radioactive super-food.
 From there, it's not long before the military's anti-grasshopper capabilities are tested and found wanting, and very soon the locusts have occupied Chicago.
 The military contemplates dropping an A-bomb on America's third city, but before zero hour comes, Wainright hopes that he can cook up a desperate super-scientific miracle to save the day.

 For all the parallels, this is where BotE makes a pretty definitive break from the Them! rubric, and becomes very much its own thing.
 To begin with, it's nice to see a sci-fi movie set somewhere in America other than one of the coasts, or the desert.
 More importantly, the big bug movies have a real tendency towards anticlimaxes, yet BotE just breezily passes that by without seeming to even be aware that this is meant to be one of the "classy" limitations of the form.
 Its genre-mates tend to err on the side of a certain "realism"—a weird way to put it, maybe, but at least a recognition that a hive of giant ants, or a giant tarantula, or a giant mantis, while each extremely dangerous, is essentially still just a scaled-up pest that can be exterminated with an appropriately scaled-up effort.
 Them!, with its army of enormous ants, talks the talk, but it can't fully establish them as an existential threat to the State of California, let alone our species.